On Green Dolphin Street (novel): Literary themes

 Apart from describing personal problems like drink, adultery and love, the novel also deals with the theme of politics, and political concepts like democracy and freedom.
 The United States is portrayed from the beginning as a territory facing problems, both internal as well as external.
-The Civil Rights Movement—that causes some controversy between the characters in the first chapter—and the Cold War contribute to an unstable and threatening atmosphere.
-US citizens are living in fear of being questioned about.
+The Civil Rights Movement—which causes some controversy between the characters in the first chapter—and the Cold War contribute to an unstable and threatening atmosphere.

 The concepts of freedom and democracy are thus questioned and doubted and it seems as if the novel indirectly compares the state of affairs in the 'democratic' United States with communist Russia.
 The American citizens are blackmailed (Charlie), driven to commit suicide (Frank's friend, Billy Foy) and deprived of their freedom of speech (Frank).